-- 35. (1) A professional board must refer any matter brought against a registered person to a committee (hereafter referred to as an investigating committee) if-

-(a) the professional board has reasonable grounds to suspect that the registered - (a) the professional board has reasonable grounds to suspect that the registered person has committed an act which may render him or her guilty of unprofessional conduct; or - (b) a complaint, charge or allegation of unprofessional conduct has been brought against a registered person by any person. - (2) At the request of the professional board, the investigating committee must- - (a) investigate the matter; and - (b) obtain evidence to determine whether or not in its opinion the registered person concerned may be charged and, if so, recommend to the professional board the charge or charges that may be preferred against that registered 15 person. - (3) An investigating committee may not question the registered person concerned unless the investigating committee informs that registered person that he or she- - (a) has the right to be assisted or represented by another person; and - (b) is not obliged to make any statement and that any statement so made may be 20 used in evidence against the registered person.

-(4) The investigating committee must, after the conclusion of the investigation, submit a report making its recommendations to the professional board regarding any matter referred to it in terms of this section.
+- 35. (1) A professional board must refer any matter brought against a registered person to a committee (hereafter referred to as an investigating committee) if- - (a) the professional board has reasonable grounds to suspect that the registered person has committed an act which may render him or her guilty of 35 unprofessional conduct; or - (b) a complaint, charge or allegation of unprofessional conduct has been brought against a registered person by any person. - (2) At the request of the professional board, the investigating committee must- - (a) investigate the matter; and - (b) obtain evidence to determine whether or not in its opinion the registered person concerned may be charged and, if so, recommend to the professional board the charge or charges that may be preferred against that registered person. - (3) An investigating committee may not question the registered person concerned 45 unless the investigating committee informs that registered person that he or she- - (a) has the right to be assisted or represented by another person; and - (b) is not obliged to make any statement and that any statement so made may be used in evidence against the registered person. - (4) The investigating committee must, after the conclusion of the investigation, 50 submit a report making its recommendations to the professional board regarding any matter referred to it in terms of this section.